 Where you keep your msds book should be known to your employees, and made part of your written hazard communications policy.

-If your employee might be in multiple work environments through the work day, for example a carpet cleaning service, then it would be required that the msds book travel with the employee, so keeping an msds book in each van would be complaint with the regulation.
+If your employee might be in multiple work environments through the work day, for example a carpet cleaning service, then it would be required that the msds book travel with the employee, so keeping an msds book in each van would be compliant with the regulation.

 An employer who may have multiple workplaces throughout the work week, like a general contractor, could have an msds book in each of the job trailers on each job site and also be compliant.